Written by Sneha Patwari, Corporate Secretary Lead

 What Is a Company Constitution?

 A company constitution is a legal document that outlines the internal rules of a company.
-It outlines how decisions are made, the roles and responsibilities of directors, shareholders, the company secretary, and members, and the company’s key operational guidelines.
+It defines how decisions are made, the roles and responsibilities of directors, shareholders, the company secretary, and members, and the company's key operational guidelines.

 The constitution must cover the following: